Our key performance indicators

 Remuneration

-We base part of the Annual Incentive Plan (“AIP”) awards on profit before tax.
-The COR is closely linked to this.
+We base part of the Annual Incentive Plan (“AIP”) awards on operating profit.
+The NIM is closely linked to this.

-For additional information see pages 135 and 141
+For additional performance information see pages 132 and 140 of the Annual Report

 Definition